 How To Live Safely In A New City

 Moving to a big new city or a different state brings a ton of challenges and circumstances you need to adjust to.
 No matter if you are relocating for a relationship or in pursuit of knowledge, some things we simply cannot change, however, don’t let them cause you anxiety about moving out or relocation depression because we can find a way around them.

-For example, if you are single and moving to LA on your own, you may be considered under a greater risk than someone moving in with family.
+For example, if you are single and moving to LA on your own, you may be considered under a greater risk than someone moving in together with their partner.
 There is safety in numbers, as people often say.
 In this case, we would suggest looking at roommate websites and getting a roommate or moving in with relatives, at least until you find your way around.
-This way, you are avoiding being home alone, going to eat somewhere and not knowing which alleys you need to avoid.
+This way, you are avoiding being home alone, going to eat somewhere, and not knowing which alleys you need to avoid.
 Additionally, making new friends will also ensure that you always have somebody you know around.

 Are Apartments In Cities Safer Than Houses, And Other Common Questions